emdomingo/vnl2022-stats-exploration/README.md

 Notebook: [03-team-stat-analysis.ipynb](./notebooks/03-team-stat-analysis.ipynb)

-Comparison was made between each team's efficiency rate versus their division average.
+Comparison was made between each team's efficiency rate per action versus their division average.
 Output were the following graphs for each team:

 Graphs: